LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/BinarySearch.md

 Koko can decide her bananas-per-hour eating speed of k

+If l := 0, it will cause "runtime error: integer divide by zero".

+The panic "runtime error: integer divide by zero" is caused by the division operation in the hours function.
+If l is initialized to 0 in the minEatingSpeed function, then k in the hours function can be 0 when l and r are both 0 and k := l + (r-l)/2 is calculated.

 ```go
 func minEatingSpeed(piles []int, H int) int {
     l, r := 1, 1